top of page

 Dr. Chris Carmichael Premier Doodles

 Dr. Chris is a zoologist/ethologist and was a former Zoo Keeper at the Brookfield Zoo and has had other research stints at the Cleveland Metroparks Zoo and Greenville Zoo where he leads his Animal Behavior class in semester long research projects looking at various facets of animal behavior in primates, lions, and other animals at the zoo.
 He is currently a Professor of Biology and teaches Vertebrate Zoology, Animal Behavior, Biodiversity, and Ecology.
 Here he is holding his twin brother's sloth named Hazel.
 He is also the Head Women's Soccer Coach of the highly successful NCAA DIII Bob Jones University program.
+Dr. Chris enjoys the 4-8 week stages when they are ready to rumble and tumble and play and helps with early puppy training and socialization, blood draws for progesterone and other diagnostic testing, and conducting ultrasounds.

 Sharon Carmichael Premier Doodles